Grover Sellers: Early years

 Sellers was born in Louisiana on November 20, 1892.
-He married his wife Hazel and had two daughters, Clara Lee and Helen.
+He married his wife Hazel and had two daughters.

 Career

 He was elected a Delegate to the 1928 Democratic National Convention from Texas.

 In 1930, Sellers defeated Justice William Hodges in the Democratic Primary and was subsequently elected a Justice of the Sixth Court of Appeals in Texarkana.
 Reelected in 1936, Sellers resigned his office to become Attorney General of Texas.

 He served one term as Attorney General, from 1944–1946.
 During his term of office, Heman Sweatt, a black man, applied for admission to The University of Texas Law School, which was then segregated for whites only.
 Sellers opposed Sweatt's admission, citing the "wise and long continued policy of segregation of races in the educational institutions of the state."

 Sellers ran for Governor of Texas in the crowded Democratic Primary in 1946.
-He lost the primary to Beauford H. Jester, coming in fourth.
+He lost the primary to Beauford H. Jester, coming in third.

 Later, he was appointed to the 12th Court of Appeals in Tyler.
 In 1964, Sellers was elected as a Delegate to the 1964 Democratic National Convention.